Rishab-Sudhir/IOS-Development-Internship/README.md

 specifically compatible with IOS14.

 The expandable cards file contains a rough idea of the way an expandable card would work, still needs modifications though
+- Add a spacer to the bottom of the contentView that contains all the expandable cards, so that they stay are the top when collapsed.